FormidableLabs/builder/README.md

 > Treat `v2.x` as a `v0.x` release

-We'll try hard to keep it tight, but at our current velocity there is likely are to be some bumps and API changes that won't adhere strictly to semver until things settle down in `v3.x`-on.
+We'll try hard to keep it tight, but at our current velocity there are likely to be some bumps and API changes that won't adhere strictly to semver until things settle down in `v3.x`-on.

 [builder-react-component]: https://github.com/FormidableLabs/builder-react-component